yueqiw/gqn-world-model/README.md

-## Action-conditional Scene Rendering for RL agents in 3D Games
+## Action-conditional prediction of future scenes for agents in 3D games